Kimi-Gao/Program-Blog/README.md

 > PS: Articles are rewriting by English and most of articles are Chinese now.

-All articles published on those [issues](https://github.com/muwenzi/Program-Blog/issues), repo is only for backup, welcome to read, discuss and :star:
+All articles are also published on those [issues](?q=is%3Aissue+is%3Aopen+label%3AEnglish), welcome to read, discuss and :star:

 ## Structure